GoogleChrome/web.dev/src/site/content/en/blog/origin-trials/index.md

 Origin trials are usually only available on a first-party basis: they only work for a single registered [origin](https://web.dev/same-site-same-origin/#origin).
-Third-party origin trials make it possible for providers of embedded content to try out a new feature across multiple sites without requiring a token for every origin.
+Third-party origin trials make it possible for providers of embedded content to try a new feature across multiple sites without requiring a token for every origin.

 Find out more: [What are third-party origin trials?](/third-party-origin-trials).